Skip to main content

 • Wattage: 1,800 watts

-There are 10 cooking functions to choose from, and you can get the oven with or without a temperature probe, which automatically monitors the internal temperature of your food and shuts the oven off when you finish cooking.
-We tested this feature when we roasted a 7-pound chicken, and it worked perfectly, delivering a moist, well-cooked meal.
+This Ninja model delivers a large interior and 10 cooking modes, including air roast, air fry, bake, broil, and pizza.
+Its spacious design easily accommodates two cooking racks at once, which is rare in this price range.
+You can get the oven with or without a temperature probe, which automatically monitors the internal temperature of your food and shuts the oven off when you finish cooking.
+We tested this feature while roasting a 7-pound chicken, and it worked perfectly, delivering a moist, well-cooked meal.

 Pros